WhatDanDoes/silid/docs/identity-auth0-schema/README.md

 Find other samples [here](https://auth0.com/docs/users/sample-user-profiles).

 Auth0 allows another property in this structure called `user_metadata`.
-Identity manipulates the structured data within `user_metadata` when managing teams and organizations.
+Identity manipulates the structured data within `user_metadata`.
 What follows documents how each Identity-defined agent role _customizes_ Auth0 data.

 ## Identity Roles

-Identity has three levels of access constrained by its own scopes:
+Currently, Identity has three levels of access constrained by its own scopes:

 - Viewer (the default)
 - Organizer
 - Sudo

-The _viewer_ and _organizer_ roles are of interest here.
+The _viewer_ and _organizer_ roles are of interest here, though their distinction is currently only relevant for the old team-organization management feature, which has been removed in this version.
 Agents in the _sudo_ role can perform all the same operations, but with elevated permissions in many cases.

 ### General